-How to dispose of fireworks safely, in 3 steps
+Safe disposal of fireworks in 3 steps

-If you’re planning a home firework display, get your safety protocol in place from the start.
+If you’re planning a home firework display, get your firework safety protocol in place from the start.
 Make sure you light ground fireworks at least 35 metres away from any spectators; 150 metres for aerial fireworks.
 Read the instructions for every firework beforehand, to make sure you’re following manufacturer guidance.

 Leave firework debris at least an hour after your display before tidying up.
-You may want to wait until the next morning, when the light is better.
+You may want to wait until the next morning when the light is better.
 When you’re ready, soak all firework paraphernalia (including sparklers) in a bucket of water for at least 15-20 minutes, to make sure there is nothing flammable that could potentially still ignite.

-Even if fireworks can no longer spark, there are still sharp edges and rough materials that can cause harm.
+Even if fireworks or sparklers can no longer spark, there are still sharp edges and rough materials that can cause harm.
 In particular, sparklers have sharp ends that can catch on your hands, or injure the people taking your rubbish away.